vladopecaros/ProjectSocial/README.md

 -Notification panel

 What did I use so far:
-The whole aplication is made in ASP.Net Using C#.
+The whole aplication is made in ASP.Net Using C# in Microsoft Visual Studio 2019.
 Login controls and user memberships are handled by ASP.
 User information and Posts are stored in SQL DataBases.